Events help us build community.

 For equipment you will need a mat, some hand weights (could use canned food), a stretchy band (could use tights or stretchy pants) and a large exercise ball (Laurie's is very old and small and half deflated but it seems to work perfectly).
 If you don't have a ball, borrow one.
 It's a great piece of workout equipment - good for balance.
 I'm sure we all have many acquaintances who have an exercise ball in a cupboard somewhere.
 Sue occasionally uses a small ball as well (about 20 cm in diameter) but it is pretty easy to replace it with a cushion.

-This event is open to the public - to anyone anywhere who can live with the PST times - so if you know someone else who might be interested feel free to share the link to this event with them, or include them with your YES as a guest.
+This event is open to the public - to anyone anywhere who can live with the PST times - so if you know someone else who might be interested feel free to share the link to this event with them, include them with your YES as a guest, or send them this poster: Get Fit for Spring with VG4A poster 2026.pdf

-HIV In My Day Pheonix Theatre Play –
+In My Day Phoenix Theatre Saturday matinee –

 Verbatim Theatre from the stories of those who went through the early days of HIV and AIDS.

 It is playing from March 12-21.
-Reply YES to this invitation only if you would like to join a group of VG4A members attending the March 21st matinee performance.
+Reply YES to this invitation only if you would like to join a group of VG4A members attending the March 14th matinee performance.
 Feel free to buy your own ticket for another date!
+We're sending the invitation out early because we've discovered that some performances are selling out already.
+Phoenix Box Office is 250 721 8000.

 Author - Rick Waines